 Golf strength: lower body

 You need to be able to apply high levels of force to your pelvis.
 This will all come from your lower body: knees and hips predominantly and ankles to a lesser degree.

 Goblet squats are a good start for strengthening quads and your gluteals (bum muscles).

 The exercises in the video below are superb for strengthening your medial glutes which are key muscles for accelerating and stabilising your pelvis.

 Golf strength: torso

 The next consideration is the strength required to rotate your thorax.
 Your obliques and latissimus dorsi (more commonly referred to as lats) fulfil this role, along with many smaller muscle groups.

 Kneeling cable rotations are a great way to strengthen your obliques – check out the video below.
 Again, maintaining your form is key.
 Ensure you only work through a range of motion where you can maintain good posture and keep your arms fully extended.

 For your lats we have the standard lat pull-down machine and good old fashion pull-ups.
-Lat pull-overs with a dumbbell also provide another useful range of motion.
+Lat pull-overs with a dumbbell also provides another useful range of motion.